 - Plan and support more complex conversations by making written notes and referring to them

-There are more ideas for coping with the 'tip of the tongue' problem on the Staying Smart website.
+There are more ideas for coping with the 'tip of the tongue' problem on our Staying Smart webpages.

 Depending on the nature of your problems, the speech and language therapist may: